aouledissa/deep-match/docs/config_file.md

 *   **`queryParams`**: (Optional, List of Param objects)
     *   Mirrors the structure of `pathParams` but for query string parameters.
-    *   Query params should declare a `type` so the generated regex and parameter class enforce the expected format.
+    *   Query params should declare a `type` so the generated regex and parameter class enforce the expected format and type conversion.
     *   Example:
         ```yaml
         queryParams: